GOLEM-lab/golem-ontology/README.md

 Pianzola, F., Acerbi, A., & Rebora, S. (2020).
 Cultural accumulation and improvement in online fan fiction.
 In *CEUR Workshop Proceedings* (Vol. 2723).
 CEUR-WS. org.

+# Technical implementation

+- Ontology development: Protégé
+- Diagrams: Lucidchart
+- Documentation: PyLode + custom GitHub action to publish im HTML via GiHub Pages (you can clone this repo, add your own RDF, TTL, or OWL file and publish it easily as HTML!)